gautam4/DeepReinforcementLearningNanodegree/Project 2: Continuous Control/README.md

       * continuousControlcheckpoint_actor_target.pth = actor target network weights

  ## Project Results/Discussion
- * The project results, including a plot of score results and a detailed explanation of the algorithm theory and implementation, are included in the Report_Continuous Control.pdf
+ * The project results, including a plot of score results and a detailed explanation of the algorithm theory and implementation, are included in the Report_ContinuousControl.pdf